 Always allow puppies to have access to a potty area at night.
 Even if you’re potty training a Yorkie to go outside, we recommend using pee pads during the night, either in their divided wire crate or in the puppy playpen.
 They’ll have to go multiple times per night at first, and you won’t always be able to tell.

 In an attempt to train your puppy to eventually sleep through the night, you’ll want to ignore their whining and barking to get your attention—unless you feel that the puppy would like to potty outside, which usually doesn’t happen at the beginning of training.

 As your puppy progresses, you may want to further reinforce training outside by taking them outside during the night.
 If you do this, don’t make it playtime.
 Only speak the command word and nothing else.
 Additionally, keep lights low and return the puppy to their sleep area after potty time.

 How to potty train a Yorkie on puppy pads

-Pad training a Yorkie is ideal for pet owners who live several floors up in an apartment building, those who do not want to facilitate potty breaks in the middle of the night, or those who may not be able to go outside due to extreme weather or handicaps.
+Pad training a Yorkshire Terrier is ideal for pet owners who live several floors up in an apartment building, those who do not want to facilitate potty breaks in the middle of the night, or those who may not be able to go outside due to extreme weather or handicaps.